Johnny Solinger: Solinger

 Johnny Solinger moved to the Dallas–Fort Worth area as a young boy, where he was exposed to hard rock and country music, and fell in love with them.
 In 1990, he formed the rock band Solinger in Dallas, recording four independent records: Solinger, Solinger II, Chain Link Fence, and Solinger Live.
 He enjoyed live performance and radio success throughout the Southwest.

 Skid Row

 In 1999, Skid Row members Dave "The Snake" Sabo, Rachel Bolan, and Scotti Hill hired Solinger to replace previous lead vocalist Sebastian Bach.
 In 2000, Skid Row was the opening band on Kiss's "Farewell Tour."

 With over 15 years in the band, he was their longest-serving vocalist, and performed on the studio albums Thickskin (2003) and Revolutions Per Minute (2006), along with Chapters 1 and 2 of the United World Rebellion EP trilogy.

 In April 2015, Solinger was fired from Skid Row, and was briefly replaced by Tony Harnell, who was eventually replaced by ZP Theart.

 Solo career

 In 2008, Solinger pursued a country music solo career.
 His first country album was only released regionally and is filled with both country and rock.
-The album includes the song "You Lie", which he recorded with his band mates from Skid Row.
+The album includes the song "You Lie", which he recorded with his bandmates from Skid Row.